VerifiedFemboy/Noters/README.md

-# Rust Learning Project
+# About

-This project is a simple Rust program created for the purpose of learning the Rust programming language.
-The program is currently a work in progress.
+This project is called "Noters".
+The program is an text editor in Terminal (TUI) which looks like Vim, but leightweight without any analyzer or plugins for syntax of programming language.

 ## Getting Started